jasonlbdev/builder-cosmos-zone/README.md

 - `VITE_API_URL`: API endpoint for production data

 ### Data Configuration
-Edit the JSON files in `config/data/` to modify application data:
+Edit `shared/data/mockData.ts` to modify application data:
-- Add/remove tasks in `tasks.json`
+- Add/remove tasks in the `mockTasks` array
-- Update calendar events in `calendar.json`
+- Update calendar events in the `mockEvents` array
-- Modify email categories in `settings.json`
+- Modify email categories in the `mockEmailCategories` array
-- Change conversation data in `conversations.json`
+- Change conversation data in the `mockConversations` object

 ## 📄 License